-Equity Linked Savings Schemes or ELSS funds are one of the best investment options if you’re looking to create long-term wealth while saving on taxes.
+Equity-Linked Savings Schemes or ELSS funds are one of the best investment options if you’re looking to create long-term wealth while saving on taxes.
 Under Section 80C, these investments qualify for a tax rebate of up to Rs.
 1,50,000.
-This diversified equity fund is ideal for your long-term financial goals such as planning your retirement or buying a new home.
+This diversified equity fund is ideal for your long-term financial goals such as planning for your retirement or buying a new home.

 ELSS funds have a lock-in period of three years, though we would suggest investing for a longer duration or until you have got enough returns to achieve your goal.
 Remember that these funds give you higher returns than any other tax-saving schemes out there.
 Besides, you don’t have to invest a lump-sum amount, you can invest in these funds through a Systematic Investment Plan (SIP).

 Additional Reading: ELSS 101: To Invest Or Not To Invest?

 First and foremost, you need to assess your financial goals.
 You can start by listing down all your financial goals.
 These goals can be planning for your retirement, kid’s education, buying a house or a car, etc. Next, you need to make a rough estimate of the amount of money you’ll need to meet each of your goals.
 Based on the estimate, you’ll need to define the amount of money that you need to invest to achieve each of your goals.

 A crucial part of investing in ELSS funds is selecting the right fund.
 A person who is well-versed with ELSS investments will know about the high variation among the different ELSS funds available in the market.
 It is not necessary that a top-performing fund is the best one, there are other factors such as volatility, a consistent fund manager, reputation of the management company and other factors that come into play.
 You could always approach a financial advisor to help you with your investment.